This page in brief

 Thus history can only describe what probably happened.
 Those of us who are not historians must rely on the findings of the consensus of historians.

 Note 1: I do not know of any qualified historian (out of probably thousands) working at a respected institution who concludes Jesus didn’t exist.
-I know of two historians who no longer work in a respect institution who believe Jesus was a myth or a fictional character.
+I know of two historians who no longer work, or never worked, in a respected institution who believe Jesus was a myth or a fictional character.